Karel317/VISTA-Vertical-curvature_Identification_from_Sensor-fused_Telemetry_and_AHN/README.md

 - Building a LiDAR dataset that explicitly includes vertical curvature
 - Applying filtering methods that identify curved ground accurately
-- Providing reproducible scripts and notebooks for analysis and visualization
+- Providing reproducible scripts and notebooks for analysis and visualization of vertical curvature in 3D point clouds

 ## 📁 Repository Structure